-The numbers tell a compelling story: early detection could save more than 7 million lives each year.
+The numbers tell a compelling story: early screening and detection of cancer could save more than 7 million lives each year.

 As we build our collection of AIs to optimize image acquisition and analysis, our goal is to bring down our prices as quickly as possible in order to make MRI cancer screening available to everyone.

 Ezra is headquartered in New York City, the epicenter of oncology innovation.